naps-dev/dco-core/Makefile_README.md

 Finally, ZARF_CONFIG will need to be updated if it's not located in ./bigbang/zarf-config.yaml

-This makefile assumes that users might be running in different environments with packages possibly not pre-installed.
-Two targets attempt to handle this:
-- check-dependencies simply identifies if necessary dependencies are available in the environment.
-These are dependencies that are probably best managed by a package manager.
-With go and aws in particular, the out of the box installation wasn't compatible with alpine, so created install targets for both but omitting from `all`.
-- install-dependencies checks if a dependency is there, sometimes if it's the right version, and then installs if not.
-The makefile will install zarf and k3d.
-It will check versioning for go.

-The `run-tests` target is currently separate from `all` due to some issues with running successfully in certain environments.
-This target can be run independently (COMPONENT and REF_NAME required) after the packages are built.
+The `test` target is currently separate from `build-all` and can only be run with the dependencies installed locally after the packages are built.
+(COMPONENT and REF_NAME required)

-Note - "assume_role" and "push" are currently unused and have not been fully tested.
+Note - "assume_role" and "push-to-s3" are currently unused and have not been fully tested.

 #### XSOAR
 If this component is being built, it also requires: